-Distribution: Occurring in forested and mountainous areas throughout Washington; Alaska south to California, east across the northern half of North America to the Atlantic Coast; circumboreal.
+Distribution: Occurring in forested and mountainous areas throughout Washington; Alaska to California, east across the northern half of North America to the Atlantic Coast; circumboreal.

 Conservation Status: Not of concern